ankitdadhich/cat-expense-tracker/README.md

 # Cat Expense Tracker

-Do `yarn` to intall all dependencies.
+Do `yarn` to install all dependencies.

 `yarn dev` to run the application